 - Eating Disorders

 Much like addiction, eating disorders are commonly and incorrectly perceived as lifestyle choices.
-However, eating disorders generally begin as unhealthy obsessions about nutrition or weight that evolve into harmful, too-often fatal patterns of dietary behavior.
+However, eating disorders generally begin as unhealthy obsessions about nutrition or weight that evolve into harmful patterns of dietary behavior.
 Three conditions are particularly common.
-People with anorexia nervosa often see themselves as overweight and unattractive; consequently, they dangerously restrict their daily caloric intake and experience health effects related to starvation and an incomplete diet.
+People with anorexia nervosa often see themselves as overweight and unattractive.
+They dangerously restrict their daily caloric intake and experience health effects related to starvation and an incomplete diet.
 Bulimia nervosa is characterized by two common behaviors: chronic overeating, followed by a period of “purging” through vomiting or diuretic ingestion, fasting, or excessive levels of physical exercise.
 Binge-eating disorder is a separate condition defined by levels of chronic overeating comparable to bulimia without the purging, fasting, or excessive exercise phase.

 - Obsessive-Compulsive Disorder (OCD)